top of page

 • Night blindness

 Carrots are root vegetables native to Afghanistan that were first grown around 900 AD.
-They have an abundant source of beta-carotene, a compound that is able to function as an antioxidant and it can also be converted by the body into vitamin A. The brighter the color of a carrot, the higher the levels of this important carotenoid.
+They have an abundant source of beta-carotene, a compound that can function as an antioxidant, and it can also be converted by the body into vitamin A. The brighter the color of a carrot, the higher the levels of this important carotenoid.

 One cup of cooked carrots has 70 calories, 4 g of fiber, and approximately 18 mg of beta-carotene.
 This provides you with more than 100% of the Recommended Dietary Allowance of vitamin A — a nutrient necessary for healthy skin, eyes, hair, and bones.

 Carrots are usually orange, but they also come in a variety of other colors: red, purple, yellow, and white.
-Did you know that baby carrots are not actually baby carrots?
-They are regular-sized carrots, cut by a machine ,to make a uniform appearance.
+Did you know that baby carrots are not baby carrots?
+They are regular-sized carrots, cut by a machine, to make a uniform appearance.

 Health Benefits of Carrots

 Beta-carotene is linked to lowering the risk of diabetes.
-In fact, one study found that people who had the highest levels of beta-carotene had 32% lower insulin levels than those with the lowest levels (suggesting better blood sugar control).
+One study found that people who had the highest levels of beta-carotene had 32% lower insulin levels than those with the lowest levels (suggesting better blood sugar control).

 Carrots also have other types of carotenoids: alpha carotene and bioflavonoids, which have been linked to reducing the risk of cancer, especially lung cancer.
 However, certain studies have indicated that beta-carotene supplements might be harmful to smokers.